-- Students must have completed at least 45 credits at the time of departure with a minimum 2.5 GPA.
+- Students must have completed at least 45 credits at the time of departure.

-- Students should not study abroad the last semester of senior year if they plan to graduate on time.
+- Students planning to study abroad in the last semester of their senior year should discuss this with their GEO program administrator and major advisor as this may affect their ability to graduate on time.

 - Students planning to take courses in Portuguese are required to have taken PORT 210, SPAN 309, or equivalent prior to departure.